warp-ds/tech-docs/docs/components/toast/elements.md

 ```

 ### Success with close button
-The close icon is designed to automatically close by default, and it is recommended to avoid adding the manual close function.
+WARNING!
+The close icon is designed to automatically close by default, and it is recommended to avoid adding the manual close function due to accessability reasons.
+If the toast absolutely must be dismissible, set the `canclose` property to `true`.

 ```js
 toast('message goes here', { type: 'success', canclose: true });